 We mustn’t underestimate the importance of why it is important to fit in at work.
 Careful assessment may well find a solution – so think about, and discuss with your manager if you can, what’s working and what’s not working and try to find solutions to issues that are affecting the way you do your job.

 It takes effort to create a happy and inclusive environment.
-We spend a large proportion of our days with our work colleagues, so it makes sense that it’s far better if everyone fits in.
+We spend a lot of time with our work colleagues.
+It makes sense that it’s better if everyone fits in.

 If you’re looking for a new job or want to switch careers, ACS Staffing Solutions can help!
 Contact us online or give us a call at 01604 704058.